 Faux Green Olives, A Good Use of Green Tomatoes

-green tomatoes and olivesI'm a little busy right now, and unfortunately, the garden has fallen down the list of priorities.
+I'm a little busy right now, and unfortunately, the garden has fallen down the list of priorities.
 I will be a vendor at The 2nd National Heirloom Expo in Santa Rosa, CA, September 11-13, 2012.
 Shortly after that, I will be part of the international press covering, Salone del Gusto Terra Madre, in Turin, Italy October 25, 2012 - October, 28, 2012.
 Not to mention the day job, 2 hours commuting everyday, and all the activities associated with life, e.g. laundry.
-My garden is not located on my property.
-I have a community garden plot about 10 minutes from my house that I have to haul everything to and fro, including water.
-Even though I store water there, the water still has to get to the storage container.
-I need approximately 60 gallons at a time.
-It's a challenge.
-Especially with the water and with the heat and flirting with drought here in my corner of southern New Jersey.

 Recently, I stopped by just to see what was up.
 It had rained, or stormed is more like it since rain just doesn't exist with the new weather, so I was off the hook for a bit with watering.
 When I got there, a branch of a lush Ramapo plant, a New Jersey heirloom, had split from the force of the weight of the green tomatoes.
-My lack of time contributed since I didn't keep up with securing the new growth to the stake, and than there was the power of the storm.
+My lack of time contributed since I didn't keep up with securing the new growth to the stake, and then there was the power of the storm.

 The tomatoes were too small to fry, and not really enough to pickle.
 Not one to waste the gift of food, I knew I could do something with them.
 So, while driving home with the green tomatoes, I thought, when in doubt, roast.
 From my harvest that day of ripe tomatoes and eggplants, I was going to make a fresh tomato sauce with eggplant, and to that, I would also add the roasted green tomatoes.